-Congratulations on taking these big steps to improve your kitty’s health!
-Cats, like people, are made up of complicated biological systems.
-We want to provide you with all the necessary information to ensure your cat’s continued comfort and recovery at home.
-Please read the following instructions carefully, as it will help with monitoring your cat’s condition.
+Congratulations on prioritizing your kitty’s health!
+Cats, like people, have complex biological systems.
+We’re here to equip you with essential information for your cat’s comfort and recovery at home.
+Please read these instructions carefully to monitor your cat’s condition effectively.

 GENERAL DISCHARGE INFORMATION